Pongsasit/HavardX_data_sciece/README.md

 # HavardX_data_sciece
-8 courses for professional certificate code in R .
+6 courses for professional certificate code in R .
 From basic to data science level.
-Not include final project
+Not include final project, wrangling, productivity tools.